Data Protection Notice for Committee Members

 - Date of birth

-- Other functions and roles in the context of the tasks of the relevant committee
+- Other functions and work relating to the tasks of the body in question

-- If applicable, so-called measures in accordance with the DFG Rules of Procedure for Dealing with Scientific Misconduct
+- Investigations and, where relevant, so-called measures in accordance with the DFG Rules of Procedure for Dealing with Scientific Misconduct

 - Voting rights, voting behaviour, overall voting result for votes at virtual meetings